zephyrproject-rtos/zephyr/doc/services/device_mgmt/mcumgr.rst

 The management subsystem is located in :zephyr_file:`subsys/mgmt/` inside of the Zephyr tree.

-Additionally, there is a :zephyr:code-sample:`sample <smp-svr>` sample that provides management functionality over BLE and serial.
+Additionally, there is a :zephyr:code-sample:`sample <smp-svr>` server that provides management functionality over BLE and serial.

 .. _mcumgr_tools_libraries: